 Hanukkah Recipes to Brighten Up Winter Evenings

 Hanukkah always seems to fall just when we need more light to brighten up winter evenings, an excuse to celebrate with friends, and Hanukkah foods like latkes to indulge in.
-This year, it's incredibly late, starting on the evening of December 25 — Christmas Day.
-(And yes, you can have latkes with your Chinese food.)
+This year, the holiday is December 14-22.

 Called the Festival of Lights, Hanukkah has many roots.
-It’s most often thought of as a celebration of the rededication of the temple after the Maccabees defeated Antiochus IV’s army and the miracle of a small vial of oil that burned bright in the temple for eight days, when it should have lasted for only one.
+It’s most often thought of as a celebration of the rededication of the temple after the Maccabees victory, when a small vial of oil burned bright in the temple for eight days, when it should have lasted for only one.

 Need more Jewish recipe inspiration?
 Find 135 recipes in our book "The Jewish Holiday Table: A World of Recipes, Traditions & Stories to Celebrate All Year Long" and search our full collection here.